Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Introduction

 The inclusion of the molecular vibrational structure in the modeling of absorption and emission spectroscopy experiments can be achieved by explicitly computing the Franck-Condon (FC) factors between the various vibronic states.\cite{Weber:2003aa,Huh:2012kx} This method is applicable for harmonic potential energy surfaces, with or without the Duschinsky rotation effects, as well as for anharmonic potential energy surfaces.
 Unfortunately, it is computationally tractable only for moderately large systems and for limited numbers of initial states.
 Alternatively, a more global method for determining the spectroscopic signature, based on the transition dipole moment time correlation function, is particularly efficient for harmonic systems at thermal equilibrium and can readily account for the Duschinsky rotation.\cite{Yan:1986aa,Ianconescu:2004aa,Baiardi:2013aa} To date, neither approach has been applied to the study of RF processes.

 Many archetypal PAHs used to model the AIBs exhibit a high symmetry, and such is the case for the naphthalene (Np), anthracene (An), and pyrene (Py) cations depicted in Fig.~\ref{fig:molecules}, which all fall into the $D_{2h}$ point group.
+The electronic states of these three cations have been extensively studied experimentally using photoelectron (PE)\cite{,boschi1972photoelectron,boschi1972photoelectron-bis,bally1998electronic,Coropceanu:2002aa,Sanchez-Carrera:2006aa,mayer2011threshold,West:2012aa,West:2014aa,West:2014ug} and absorption\cite{Salama:1991aa,szczepanski1993electronic,vala1994electronic,Pino:1999bh,Romanini:1999aa,Sukhorukov:2004aa,Biennier:2004aa,Meyer:2021aa} spectroscopies.
 Symmetry plays a crucial role in the optical response of molecular systems, and can alone forbid excitations to specific electronic states.\cite{hirata2003time} In the (fairly large) Np$^+$, An$^+$, and Py$^+$ cations, the lowest-lying electronic excited state, commonly noted as D$_1$, is most likely to be populated through the IIC mechanism in the statistical limit.
-However, D$_1$ is also a dark state and thus does not contribute to the emission spectrum, which explains why the current modeling of RF emission and its associated rate constants in such molecules have usually ignored this state, focusing exclusively on the second (bright) electronic excited state, D$_2$.\cite{boissel1997fragmentation,saito2020direct,Lee:2023aa} However, at finite internal energy, the excitation of vibrational modes with ungerade symmetry breaks the inversion symmetry of the molecules, possibly leading to a finite transition dipole moment, which could in turn enable the HT effect, confirming the importance of such processes to explain the stability of non inversion-symmetric molecules such as cyanonaphthalene.\cite{stockett2023efficient} To the best of our knowledge, in the case of inversion-symmetric molecules like those depicted in Fig.~\ref{fig:molecules}, these effects have only been considered in a very recent study,\cite{Subramani:2025aa} where RF is modeled as an average of vertical transitions from individual geometries extracted from \emph{ab initio} molecular dynamics simulations.
+However, D$_1$ is also a dark state and thus does not contribute to the emission spectrum, which explains why the current modeling of RF emission and its associated rate constants in such molecules have usually ignored this state, focusing exclusively on the second (bright) electronic excited state, D$_2$.\cite{boissel1997fragmentation,Martin:2015aa,saito2020direct,Lee:2023aa} However, at finite internal energy, the excitation of vibrational modes with ungerade symmetry breaks the inversion symmetry of the molecules, possibly leading to a finite transition dipole moment, which could in turn enable the HT effect, confirming the importance of such processes to explain the stability of non inversion-symmetric molecules such as cyanonaphthalene.\cite{stockett2023efficient} To the best of our knowledge, in the case of inversion-symmetric molecules like those depicted in Fig.~\ref{fig:molecules}, these effects have only been considered in a very recent study,\cite{Subramani:2025aa} where RF was modeled as an average of vertical transitions from individual geometries extracted from \emph{ab initio} molecular dynamics simulations.
 This approach naturally includes the symmetry breaking due to presence of internal energy but does not include all the HT effects, which manifest even in the absence of internal energy.